Tangerine Dream

 Band members Related acts

-- Peter Baumann -- mellotron, keyboards, flute
+- Peter Baumann -- mellotron, keyboards, flute, percussion, bass,

 - Chris Franke -- mellotron, keyboards